 To Mala or not to Mala

-Or you can begin working with the “primal” purification mantra Om Ah Hum (Om A Hum.)
-Often Om Ah Hum precedes other mantras in a practice session, with 108 or more recitations of Om Ah Hum followed by the other mantras.
+You can begin working with the “seed syllable” purification mantra Om Ah Hum (Om A Hum.)
+Often Om Ah Hum precedes or concludes other mantras in a practice session, with 108 or more recitations of Om Ah Hum followed by the other mantras.
 There are different ways to think of Om Ah Hum, such as the traditional Body, Speech and Mind.
-Or as the primal vibrations—Om as primal source vibration, Ah as primal speech vibration (and also the female aspect) and Hum as the mind vibration..
+Or as the primal vibrations—Om as primal source vibration, Ah as primal speech vibration (and also the female aspect) and Hum as the mind vibration.

 Lama Thubten Yeshe teaches the purification mantra this way: Purification of Body —”Concentrate on the white OM in your brain.
 Recognize that this white OM is the pure energy of the divine body of the buddhas and bodhisattvas.”Purification of Speech — “Concentrate on the red AH at your throat chakra, like the sun at sunset.
 Recognize that this red AH is the pure speech of the buddhas and bodhisattvas.”Purification of Mind — ” Your heart is pure, cool and calm, opened by the radiant light of the moon and the HUM.
 Infinite blue light radiates from the HUM.
 All narrow thoughts disappear; all indecisive minds disappear; all obsessed minds disappear.”

 Please Help Support the “Spread the Dharma” Mission!